 Note well that a PCN-router does not achieve admission control or flow pre-emption on its own.
 Just like ECN, a PCN router requires a feedback system in order to control the load causing the congestion it is suffering.
-[CL-ARCH] describes a framework to achieve an endto-end controlled load service by using - within a large region of the Internet - DiffServ and edge-to-edge distributed measurementbased admission control and flow pre-emption.
+[CL-DEPLOY] describes how to achieve an end-to-end controlled load service by using, within a large region of the Internet, DiffServ and edge-to-edge distributed measurement-based admission control and flow pre-emption.
 Controlled load (CL) service is a quality of service (QoS) closely approximating the QoS that the same flow would receive from a lightly loaded network element [RFC2211].
-The edge-to-edge region (which we call the CLregion) is a controlled environment, in that all routers in the CLregion are enabled with Pre-Congestion Notification and packets can only enter / leave the CL-region through (enhanced) gateways.
-PCNmarked packets are detected by an egress gateway and associated information is sent to the relevant ingress gateway to decide whether to admit a new flow, or even pre-empt an existing flow.
-[CL-ARCH] also describes a number of assumptions about the CL-region, such as that there are a large number of real-time flows between each pair of gateways; hence the CL-region is typically the backbone of an operator.
+The edge-to-edge region (which we call the CL-region) is a controlled environment, in that all routers in the CL-region are enabled with Pre-Congestion Notification and packets can only enter / leave the CL-region through (enhanced) gateways.
+PCN-marked packets are detected by an egress gateway and associated information is sent to the relevant ingress gateway to decide whether to admit a new flow, or even pre-empt an existing flow.
+[CL-DEPLOY] also describes a number of assumptions about the CL-region, such as that there are a large number of real-time flows between each pair of gateways; hence the CL-region is typically the backbone of an operator.

-We also would like to use PCN-routers in other frameworks, such as:
+We also would like to use PCN-routers in deployment models, such as:

-- o Where the CL-region spans networks run by different operators. - o End-host to end-host, i.e. a similar architecture to that described in [RTECN] - o a similar architecture to that described in [RMD]
+- o Where the CL-region spans networks run by different operators. - o End-host to end-host, i.e. a similar architecture to that described in [RTECN] - o A similar architecture to that described in [RMD]

-These scenarios are for further study as some of the assumptions made about the CL-region in [CL-ARCH] no longer hold.
+These deployment models are for further study as some of the assumptions made about the CL-region in [CL-DEPLOY] no longer hold.
 We plan later drafts to describe if and how PCN can work in these frameworks.